-AffiliationProfessor, Hitotsubashi ICS
+AffiliationProfessor, EMBA Program Director, Hitotsubashi ICS

-Tomonori (Tom) Ito received his MBA from Harvard Business School and his BA from the University of Tokyo, Faculty of Economics.
+Tomonori (Tom) Ito received his MBA from Harvard Business School and his BA from the University of Tokyo (Faculty of Economics).

 Professor Ito’s research interests include: (1) key determinants of successful and unsuccessful M&As in Japan; (2) optimal capital structure and changes in market environment; and (3) how capital markets can promote Creating Shared Value.
-He has written a number of ICS business cases, including “Japan Tobacco: Domestic Giant Going Global (A) (B) (ICS-111-018-E, 119-E), ORIX Corporation: Surviving the Financial Crisis (A)(B) (ICS-112-005-E, 006-E), and “Fujifilm and Kodak : Surviving the Digital Revolution (A) (B)" (ICS-113-009-E, 010-E).
-Professor Ito has also authored a number of articles in the Hitotsubashi Business Review, including: “Cross-border M&A by Japanese Companies: 10 Lessons from Japan Tobacco’s Experience"(60-1 SUM 2012), Cross-border M&A and Management Strategy(60-4 SPR 2013), Is Optimal Capital Structure ‘Optimal’?”.
+He has written a number of ICS business cases, including “Japan Tobacco: Domestic Giant Going Global (A) (B)”, “ORIX Corporation: Surviving the Financial Crisis (A)(B)”, and “Fujifilm and Kodak : Surviving the Digital Revolution (A) (B)”.
+Professor Ito has also authored a number of articles in the Hitotsubashi Business Review, including: “Cross-border M&A by Japanese Companies: 10 Lessons from Japan Tobacco’s Experience”, “Cross-border M&A and Management Strategy”, and “Is Optimal Capital Structure ‘Optimal’?”.
 Professor Ito actively provides consulting and executive training to a number of Japan’s leading companies.
 He also serves as an external board member to Parco Co., Ltd., Aozora Bank, Ltd, and Electric Power Development Co., Ltd. (J-Power).